Sanghelyos/DRRR-Addons-Manager/README.md

 - All the files from your addons folder should appear in the left column.
 A folder will be created if it doesn't exists.
 - To disable an addon, just move it inside the right column.
 - To enable or update the autoloading feature, click "Enable/Update autoloader".
 - Clicking "Disable autoloader" will prevent the addons to be loaded on launch.
-But all enabled addons will remain in the addons folder and be anble to be enabled from the in game loader.
+But all addons will remain in the addons folder and be able to be enabled from the in game loader.